 I think Harrods is where we should begin (87-135 Brompton Road, London, SW1X 7XL; tel: 020 7730 1234; Underground: Knightsbridge).
 It's fashionable to be snooty about the place and dismiss it as being overly tourist-oriented, but I always enjoy popping back, although I confess I try to avoid busy times.
 Generally speaking, the sales assistants are helpful (if not always terribly knowledgeable) and generous with samples.
 On the ground floor, the fragrances are spread across three rooms, the most famous of which is, of course, the Black Hall (gorgeously refurbished in May 2012).
 It's probably best to walk straight past the stock that can be found in other stores and make a bee-line for the more exclusive attractions.

 The Guerlain counter used to be the only place in the country which held some of the non-mainstream ranges (such as Les Elixirs Charnels and L'Art Et La Matière).
 However, the firm's stand at Selfridges (see below) now sells some 'exclusives' too, so if there's something specific you're hoping to try and you haven't got time to visit both stores, I'd suggest phoning ahead to find out exactly who's selling what at any given time.
-[Note: the brand's Parisiens and Parisiennes ranges (previously available only in Paris) are being phased into Harrods.]
 At the Cartier section you can try Mathilde Laurent's Les Heures De Parfum.
-There are also counters for Bond No. 9 (which often holds Harrods-only releases) as well as Dior's Collection Privée (no longer exclusive to Selfridges), Lubin, Chantecaille, Hermès, 777, Amouage, Byredo (previously exclusive to Liberty), Tom Ford Private Blend, Jo Malone and Roja Parfums... but if you're particularly interested in the latter, I'd suggest the best place to try Mr Dove's work is on the fifth floor, which means finding an escalator to take us to...
+There are also counters for Bond No. 9 (which often holds Harrods-only releases) as well as Dior's Collection Privée (no longer exclusive to Selfridges), Lubin, Chantecaille, Hermès, 777, Amouage, Byredo (previously exclusive to Liberty), Tom Ford Private Blend, Jo Malone and Roja Parfums... but if you're particularly interested in the latter, I'd suggest the best place to try Mr Dove's work is on the sixth floor, which means finding an escalator to take us to...

 If it's time for some sustenance, I'd recommend Ladurée on the ground floor, or if you'd rather leave the store, there are plenty of cafes to choose from in the surrounding area.